litexlang/litex-official-documents/How_Litex_Works/How_Factual_Statements_Are_Checked.md

 **Combining `forall` with `or` facts**: When a `forall` fact contains an `or` statement involving the proposition, Litex can use elimination to prove specific cases.

 **Storage Mechanism**: Litex maintains a `knownForallOrFactsMap` to store known `forall` facts containing `or` statements.
 Each map's key is a proposition name, and the value is a list of related `forall` facts with `or` statements.

+**Note**: The working principle of `knownForallOrFactsMap` described here is the same as in the Litex kernel, but the actual implementation details may differ because the kernel uses various optimization techniques.
+However, the fundamental working logic remains consistent.

 **Example**: Suppose we have:
 ```litex